 Set Up Your Environment to Use Custom Certificates The machine SSL certificate on each node is used for cluster management communication and for encryption of replication traffic.
 If you want to use custom certificates, you have to remove the vCenter HA configuration, delete the Passive and Witness nodes, provision the Active node with the custom certificate, and reconfigure the cluster.

 Manage vCenter HA SSH Keys vCenter HA uses SSH keys for password-less authentication between the Active, Passive, and Witness nodes.
 The authentication is used for heartbeat exchange and file and data replication.
-To replace the SSH keys in the nodes of a vCenter HA cluster, you disable the cluster, generate new SSH keys on the Active node, transfer the keys to the passive node, and enable the cluster.
+To replace the SSH keys in the nodes of a vCenter HA cluster, you deactivate the cluster, generate new SSH keys on the Active node, transfer the keys to the passive node, and activate the cluster.

 Initiate a vCenter HA Failover You can manually initiate a failover and have the Passive node become the Active node.